This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Difference between regular and quick release on a pressure cooker

-You’ll often see pressure cooker recipes talk about the release valve.
-Some are very specific, telling you to wait ten minutes before using the quick release.
+You’ll often see pressure cooker recipes talk about the pressure release valve.
+Some are very specific, telling you to wait ten minutes before using the quick release, and turning the seal to the vent position.
 Others might tell you to vent right away.

 Using a Pressure Cooker creates lots of steam in the pot

 Since the food is cooked under high pressure, a lot of steam builds up in the pot.
-With some foods and recipes, you can release pressure immediately using the quick venting.
+With some foods and recipes, you can release the remaining pressure immediately using the quick venting knob, which is on the pressure lid.

 If you do this, just be careful!
 It will shoot up a jet of pressurized steam so you want to make sure your hand is not directly over the vent.